zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 an operation were not checked.

 There may be good reason to believe that a return value indicating that the operation did not complete as expected is not a problem.
-In thoses cases the code should clearly document this, by (1) casting the return value to ``void`` to indicate that the result is intentionally ignored, and (2) documenting what happens in the unexpected case.
+In those cases the code should clearly document this, by (1) casting the return value to ``void`` to indicate that the result is intentionally ignored, and (2) documenting what happens in the unexpected case.
 For example: